 Probate and Trust Administration

 The probate and trust administration practice is an extension of the estate planning practice.
-By having extensive estate planning knowledge, we are able to effectively represent administrators, executors, and trustees in the administration of estates.
+David is a certified specialist in estate planning, trust and probate law and is able to effectively represent administrators, executors, and trustees in the administration of estates.
 We deal with simple and complex probates and help guide personal representatives through the process from the initial lodging of the will to the inventory stage to the accounting stage and through to final distribution and closing of the estate.
 We also help trustees deal with the requirements to administer a trust after the death of the settlor, including administration for a surviving spouse.
 We deal with unique and complicated issues in these situations such as real property title disputes, business entity disputes, and creditor claims.
-David’s diverse financial background helps.

 For those that die with property in a living trust, we assist the successor trustee in administering the trust according to the wishes of the decedent.
 We help the trustee with noticing the beneficiaries, collecting assets, and eventually distributing the trust assets.
 The trustee is responsible for managing the estate, selling assets, filing tax returns, preparing an account, and making a final distribution according to the terms of the trust.
 Each situation is different and can be especially complicated if there are multiple parcels of real estate, pending lawsuits, creditor claims, and contesting beneficiaries.
 We provide specific advice to the trustee during each step of the process.